daattali/beautiful-jekyll/_drafts/4-tips-to-create-minimal-wardrobes-for-kids.md

 redirect_from: []

 ---
 Minimal living and wardrobes for kids?
 How does that even work?
-We have four kids so, I mean, that’s a lot of kids, so it’s going to be a lot of clothes even with minimal wardrobes.
+We have four kids so, I mean, that’s a lot of kids' clothing too, so it’s going to be a lot of clothes even with minimal wardrobes.
 But we’ve learned steps that have certainly helped.
 On the blog today I’m sharing four steps to create minimal wardrobes for kids.

 ![An image of my son's closet.](/uploads/wardrobe.jpg "wadrobe")

 #### 1. Pick your number

 Pick a number for each category of clothing that works for you and your kids.
-Keep in mind how often you do laundry, how often they soil their clothing.
+Keep in mind how often you do laundry and how often they soil their clothing.
 For our kids, for most areas, they have 3-4 items (tees, long sleeves, shorts, etc).
 I also have one to two items for their “dressier clothes” aka button down shirts and jeans or a dress for our toddler.

 #### 2. Choose quality